winton/gitcycle/README.md

 * There's still a Tagging Issue I tried to fix parseLabel http://d.pr/8eOS , Pass should remove Pending, but remove the Branch Name
 * gitc ready - possibly do syntax checks
 * gitc branch should check if a branch already exists and warn user for ticket
+* gitc qa should checkout to master first, saves Amit time